 - Building and maintaining a healthy support system

-- Getting a therapist – I strongly believe everyone could benefit from this.
+- Getting a GOOD therapist – I strongly believe everyone could benefit from this.

 And the most important thing to remember?
 If things really do take a bad turn, I’ve made it this far.
 Hopefully, I can propel myself out of whatever wild obstacles life could throw at me next.

 In college, I pushed aside my penchant for creativity and hit pause on my writing and art.
-I traded it in for a degree and career path that I knew was financially secure and stable.
+I traded it in for a degree and career path that I knew was more financially secure and stable.
 The luxurious pursuit of art was too risky.
 Us first-generation kids are branded by the hot iron rod of family’s expectations, most of whom left everything behind for a better chance at living.
-So we neglect to discover more of who we are and what we want to focus on what we need.
+So we neglect to discover who we are and what we want.

 But what about after we reach a sufficient amount of safe padding?
 When we are no longer so busy trying to fulfill basic needs?
 Once I hit that point, I realized that this could finally be the time and space to allow my creative soul to explore its curiosities and dig up/pursue my passions!

 6. Building Physical Strength & Nutrition from Scratch

 Man, this one still gets me mad.
 Picture this, it’s 2005, and you’re walking home from school in the Bronx.
 NO after-school programs, no gym class, no sports, no creative outlets, just walking home to sit around for the rest of the day.
 That’s how our time outside of school was spent.
 In captivity.
 And on the way home?
 KFC, Crispy Kreme, Pizza Hut, Twinkies, etc. That is our nutrition growing up.
 A one-way express lane to diabetes and dialysis.

 What else does that do to our physical bodies?
 To our foundational strengths?
 To our backs and muscles as we age into adulthood?
 The result is a slew of health issues such as obesity, triggered autoimmune diseases, and physical disabilities.